PGabrielP/Learning-assistant-adk/README.md

 ## 🎯 Overview

-CedLM is a **fully autonomous research agent** that performs rigorous, iterative deep research on any topic and generates comprehensive markdown curriculum documents.
+Learning Agent ADK is a **fully autonomous research agent** that performs rigorous, iterative deep research on any topic and generates comprehensive markdown curriculum documents.
 The agent **autonomously decides** when to continue researching based on quality metrics until deep understanding is achieved.

 ### What Makes It Truly Autonomous?